kcbighuge/SDCND-PID-Control-Project/README.md

 ### Choosing the final hyperparameters (P, I, D coefficients).

 #### 1.)
 Manual tuning
 The initial approach to choosing hyperparameters was a manual search using different values experimentaly.
 [This post](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops) was also used to generate ideas for tuning the coefficients.
-Ultimately the following values were used, with the vehicle throttle increase to `0.6`...
+The first working solution used the following values, with the vehicle throttle increase to `0.6`...
 ```
 P = 0.1
 I = 0.000001